Is Shrek Scottish?

 What else is Scottish in Shrek?

 As it turns out, not much.
-Shrek was made in America by an American company and featured mainly American talent.
+Shrek was made in America by an American company and the Shrek cast is also primarily American.
 On top of this, the film was directed by a Kiwi, so Shrek’s accent essentially stands alone as the only Scottish or relatively Scottish inclusion.

 However, the iconic soundtrack includes the Proclaimers, who are an authentic Scottish band.
 Still, they are also a cultural code, only cropping up when media want to suggest that something has ties to Scotland.